MorphoMonarchy/Pollen/docs/1.0.0/README.md

 ## Special Thanks

 Huge shout out to [JuJuAdams](https://github.com/jujuadams) for all the work done on Vinyl and for the GameMaker community in general.
 This library would not exist without your work, so thank you!!

+Also major thanks to [CataclysmicStudios](https://github.com/CataclysmicStudios) for the ["Tome"](https://github.com/CataclysmicStudios/Tome) library which helped generate this documentation!